Frequently Asked Questions

 The traditional program is one semester in length.
 The accelerated program is a full, two-day seminar with hours typically from 9 a.m. to 6 p.m. each day (no exceptions), plus development of an evidentiary portfolio for coursework due within six weeks of your workshop date (extensions may be granted as necessary).

 What are the portfolio requirements?
+When is the portfolio due?

-The program cost is $850.
 Payment is not due at the time of registration.
 Participants will receive a billing statement to their email address provided approximately 2-3 weeks after attending the workshop program.
 This statement will also include instructions on how to pay.
 If you do not receive this statement or have questions about your bill or payment arrangements, please contact our Student Business Services team at firstname.lastname@example.org.

 Online payment may also be accepted after the workshop program.
 To do so requires the username and log-in information emailed to you upon program registration.
 If you do not have that information, you may contact our IT department to request it at email@example.com.
 Click here - (PDF) for instruction on how to pay online.